 Asian Longhorned Beetle

 The Asian longhorned beetle (ALB) has the potential to become a major threat as a pest in the United States.
 It was introduced in New York City in 1996 and believed to have spread from Asia in solid wood packaging material.
-The ALB beetle has the potential to cause more damage than Dutch elm disease, chestnut blight and gypsy moths combined.
+The ALB beetle has the potential to cause more damage than Dutch elm disease, chestnut blight and Lymantria dispar combined.

 The ALB is native to China and the Korean Peninsula.
 It belongs to the wood-boring beetle family Cerambycidae.
 It feeds on a wide variety of trees (including ash, sycamore, maple, elm, birch and willow) in the United States, and eventually kills them.
 The adults are 1 to 1.5 inches in length with long antenna banded in black and white.
 Their bodies are black with small white spots.